|Guide||♦||17 Triplogs||Mine 0||0 Topics|

 Down the Mountain and Up Again

-Many people go to Mt Lemmon each year and explore the front side of it on trails such as Wilderness of the Rocks and Marshall Gulch each year, but few actually explore the northern backside.
+Many people go to Mt Lemmon each year and explore the front side of it on trails such as Wilderness of the Rocks and Marshall Gulch each year, but few explore the northern backside.
 Here where few tread, the Canada del Oro canyon is lush and full of life with water running through it pretty much perennially.

 From the Lemmon Trail Junction, go left and head uphill for a pleasant walk over the trail, which is little more than a jeep road.
 You have gorgeous views from the trail of most of the mountains and Tucson.
 Continue on the trail for 0.7 miles until you reach a junction for the Meadow Trail.
-You can continue on the Mount Lemmon for 0.7 miles to the summit, but the Meadow trail is much prettier and is only 0.8 miles to the summit.
+You can continue on Mount Lemmon Trail #5 for 0.7 miles to the summit, but the Meadow Trail #5A is much prettier and is only 0.8 miles to the summit.
 It takes you through pine forests and then open beautiful green meadows, which you wouldn't see on the other trail.

 Shortly after reaching the end of the Meadow Trail, continue straight, and in just a couple of minutes, you will reach the Summit Parking Lot.
 Stop and enjoy your accomplishment!
 However, you still have about 2 miles till the end.
 From the Summit Parking lot, walk down the road to the large dirt parking lot just below the parking lot and turn left onto the dirt road leading by the towers.
 After 0.3 miles, you should just pass the top of the ski lift, where you will find the Aspen Draw Trail.
 This trail is a pleasant mild walk through thick pine forests in cool air.
 It is absolutely lovely and easy to just get lost in the wilderness on this trail despite its proximity to the ski lift.
 After 1.6 miles, you will reach Ski Run road.
 Turn right and walk about 0.5 miles back the Red Ridge Trailhead.